pdidev/pdi/docs/First_steps.md

 \page First_steps First steps with %PDI

+Here we will inroduce you to the %PDI functions and what you should expect them to do.

 \section fs_hello_event Hello Event
 As mentioned in \ref Specification_tree we have to provide specification tree to instuct %PDI what data we will share and what to do with it.
 We want to show what happens on each %PDI API call.
 We will use \ref test_plugin, which is very simple plugin that just print every information it gets.
 Let's create a specification tree named `hello_event.yml' that will load test plugin to %PDI: